-This object is symbolic of the Passion of Jesus and after his death there are several versions of his whereabouts mentioning his existence in Jerusalem but later passed through different countries to reach France, where it is believed, was conferred to the cathedral of Notre Dame and their thorns removed to distribute them in churches of the world.
-With the recent fire of the French cathedral was in danger of disappearing.
+This object is symbolic of the Passion of Jesus and after his death, there are several versions of his whereabouts mentioning his existence in Jerusalem but later passed through different countries to reach France, where it is believed, was conferred to the cathedral of Notre Dame and their thorns removed to distribute them in churches of the world.
+The recent fire of the French cathedral was in danger of disappearing.

 The tomb and bones of Saint Peter

 After the crucifixion of the head that Saint Peter suffered, his body was buried in a necropolis near the Vatican Hill and it was Constantine who ordered the construction of the Basilica with his name on that site.
 When visiting the Vatican, his grave can be seen in the grottos of the place where his bones are affirmed and which were recently shown to the public at a Mass sponsored by Pope Francis.

 The bones of Melchor, Gaspar, and Baltazar are found in a massive gold and silver reliquary inlaid with priceless jewels and it has the shape of a basilica with enormous proportions, it is exhibited in the Cathedral of Cologne, Germany, the most visited religious site from that country.
 There are historical documents that support its authenticity.